authelia/authelia/docs/content/en/integration/openid-connect/frequently-asked-questions.md

 toc: true
 ---

-## How Do I Generate Client Secrets
+## How do I generate client secrets?

 We strongly recommend the following guidelines for generating client secrets: